gbdev/pandocs/content/Video_Display.md

 Suite" ROM, a fairly close approximation is GBA = GBC \* 3/4 + 8h for
 each R,G,B intensity.
 The result isn't quite perfect, and it may turn out that the color mixing is different also; anyways, it'd be still ways better than no conversion.
-Asides, this translation method should have been VERY easy to implement in GBA hardware directly, even though Nintendo obviously failed to do so.
-How did they say, "This seal is your assurance for excellence in workmanship" and so on?

 This problem with low brightness levels does not affect later GBA SP units and Game Boy Player.
 Thus ideally, the player should have control